tdudl3y22/devops-gold-path/README.md

 - **Shifting Left:** Security scanning (Trivy) happens at the earliest possible stage in the CI/CD pipeline.
 - **GitOps:** The Git repository is the "Single Source of Truth" for both the application code and the server configuration.

+Note: This projeect does not require piad cloud accounts (AWS/Azure/GCP) and is designed to demonstrate architecture and automation patterns in a free or local environment.

 ```mermaid
 graph TD